As there are no shops close by, please bring snacks or lunch. BYO cup for coffee and tea.

 A pad of mixed media or watercolour paper 300gsm, whatever size you find comfortable.
 2 surfaces to complete your paintings on – use canvas, board or heavy paper, what-ever size you have.
 A selection of drawing materials, if you have them (ie charcoal, pencils, crayons, pastels) and a variety of brushes (including larger brushes).
 Please bring acrylic paints; good colours to have are white, warm yellow, napthol or cadmium red, alizarin crimson, ultramarine blue, cobalt blue, raw umber, raw sienna & burnt sienna.
 Good brands of acrylic paint to buy are Atelier, Matisse, Liquitex or Golden.
 Gesso, palette (waxed paper held with bulldog clips over a board makes a great palette), palette knife and painting medium.

-Mindfulness and Art (Mia Clark)
+Mindful Pen and Wash (Mia Clark)

 Discover Acrylic Painting (Deborah Cavallaro)